builtbyV/agent-builder/README.md

 - ⚡ Agents that create new tools on-the-fly when needed
 - 🎯 Agents that complete complex multi-step tasks autonomously

 **No frameworks.
-No dependencies.
+No npm dependencies.
 Just Node.js and AI.**

 ### Choose Your AI Assistant:
-- **Claude Code** - AI coding agent by Anthropic
-- **OpenAI Codex CLI** - AI coding agent by OpenAI
-- **Google Gemini CLI** - AI coding agent by Google (FREE tier available!)
+Various AI coding assistants can transform the agent stub into working agents.

-All these coding tools understand natural language and can build your agent — pick any one!
+These tools understand natural language and can build your agent — pick any one that works for you!

 ## Getting Started